orgua/shepherd_v2_planning/99_open_tasks.rst

         - config file gets
         - sudo python3 setup.py install --force
         - shepherd-herd -vvv -i inventory/example.yml record -d 10 --no-calib
-    - BQ Parametrize -> YES
     - HW - diode shows ~ 430 nA reverse current
     - HW - what about harvest LED
     - HW - target cap: reducing from 1 us to 100 nF brings edge-response from 30-80 us down to 8-14 us -> target can buffer on its own, 10 Ohm shunt & 1 uF are responsible for 16 kHz Lowpass
     - hw - maybe add V-ADC for emu? resulting V can deviate from dac -> chips select pins could be cross-used when only rec or emu is active
-    - wirklich nur 20min timer?
-    - cape powered by BB, error even with switched jumper?
-    -

 Hardware Short-Term TODO
 ------------------------

-- characterize noise, 10 voltages, 10 currents, 1s each
+- target-mod: msp430 + msp, spi + 2+ handshake-lines, same gpio access,

-- Pwr-by-BB does not work with current cape-revision
+- Pwr-by-BB does not work with current cape-revision -> just add a switch?
-- optimize filters with this metric
+- optimize filters with noise-metrics
-    - possible tradeoffs: speed of voltage-transistions, compensation of analog switch resistance
+    - possible tradeoffs: speed of voltage-transitions, compensation of analog switch resistance
 - GPIO-Speed
     - BugFlap uses different schematic and has faster transitions
-    - alternative: switchable direction for group of level translators
+    - alternative: switchable direction for group of level translators, 2x2 configurable, 5 static input

 - decide if rec & emu should be combined
     - more complex design